 TfNSW will review the documentation to confirm consistency with the requirements of this CSWMP and specifications.
 TfNSW may request additional information for inclusion in the CEMP before authorising the release of the Hold Point.
 The CEMP, all associated sub plans and monitoring programs require endorsement / approval by the ER prior to construction.
-The monitoring programs must be implemented for the duration of construction or for any longer period as set out in the monitoring program or as specified by the Planning Secretary, whichever is greatest in accordance with NSW CoA C17.
+The monitoring programs must be implemented for the duration of construction or for any longer period as set out in the monitoring program or as specified by the Secretary of the former Department of Planning and Environment (DPE; now DPHI and NSW DCCEEW), whichever is greatest in accordance with NSW CoA C17.